-Leaves Ovate, Glossy Dark Green, Bronze or Gold, Evergreen to Partly Deciduous.
+Leaves Ovate, Dark Green, Golden or Yellow or Orange, Evergreen to Partly Deciduous.

 Flowers Inconspicuous.
 Flowers in Summer or Fall.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Bark Dark Gray, Light Gray, Orange, Red Brown or Multicolored, Exfoliating, Mottled or Smooth.

 Shading Capacity Rated as Moderate out of Leaf.

 Susceptible to Aphids, Beetle Borers, Beetle Leaves, Caterpillars and Scales, Dutch Elm Disease, Armillaria, Phytophthora, Root Rot, Sooty Mold and Verticillium.